2026 Young Company Camp

 Tuition: $1170

-Join us for Shakespeare’s tragic tale of feuding families and star-crossed lovers.
-If you love swordplay, beautiful poetry, and dramatic death scenes, this camp is for you!
+Join us for Shakespeare’s wittiest romantic comedy.
+If you love goofy characters, verbal sparring, and beautiful poetry, this is the camp for you!

 Our youngest campers will learn the stories and characters of Shakespeare’s plays through story-telling, creative dramatics, theatre games, and creative projects.
 This is a fun way to introduce your student to the plays, and spark young imaginations.
 Each session culminates in a sharing of scenes and exercises for family and friends.